 The nonce is a randomly generated number used to make each login attempt uniquely identifiable.

 Using nonce correctly helps prevent replay attacks (opens new window).

 For more information on the API call in the diagram, see this topic in the LINE Login API reference:

 For details about how to handle the ID token and nonce on your server, see these items:

 - Using ID tokens on your server (LINE SDK for iOS Swift)

 - Using ID token on your server (LINE SDK for Android)

 # Next steps

 The preceding examples show in general terms how to design a secure user registration and login process.
-But for specific instructions on integrating LINE Login into your app, refer to the following items:
+But for specific instructions on integrating LINE Login into your app, see these items: